Redocly/redoc/docs/quickstart/docker.md

 ---
-title: Using a Docker image
+title: Using the Redoc Docker image
 ---

 # Using the Redoc Docker image

-Redoc is available as a pre-build Docker image in [Docker Hub](https://hub.docker.com/r/redocly/redoc/).
+Redoc is available as a pre-built Docker image in [Docker Hub](https://hub.docker.com/r/redocly/redoc/).

 If you have [Docker](https://docs.docker.com/get-docker/) installed, pull the image with the following command: